ignite/cli/docs/contributing/contributing.md

     > VuePress dev server listening at http://localhost:8080/ ✔ Client Compiled successfully in 280.71ms success [12:06:28] Build 03d41f finished in 283 ms! ( http://localhost:8080/ )
     ```

-5. You can now view the tutorial build on a local web browser.
+5. You can now view the docs build on a local web browser.
 Isn't this fun?

     Tip: On a mac, press the command key and click `http://localhost:8080/` for quick access to the local preview.
 If you are already using port 8080 on your local machine, the preview increments to the next available port 8081, and so on.